unixpickle/Benchmarks/array-reverse/README.md

 # Results with builtins

 These results use each language's "builtin" reverse method.
+Interestingly, JavaScript's Array.reverse() is actually slower than reversing the array manually in this case.
+The rest of the reverse builtins are inline with the optimized C performance.

 | Language  | Time (s) |
 |-----------|----------|